ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 - Overall:
 	- I have a very high standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.
-	- It can be hard for most students.  <!-- Applying is only suggested if you believe you are exceptional and talented in research. -->
+	- Note it can be hard for most students.  <!-- Applying is only suggested if you believe you are exceptional and talented in research. -->

 <!--  -->
 - Our target: